jpmorgan98/jpmorgan98.github.io/_pages/cv.md

 * **J. P. Morgan**, B. Cuneo, K. E. Niemeyer.
 Performance analysis of MC/DC on GPUs for transient problems. **in preparation**

 * **J. P. Morgan**, I. Variansyah, T. S. Palmer, and K. E. Niemeyer.
 One-cell inversions on modern GPUs for transient transport with higher order discretization. **in preparation**

-* **J. P. Morgan**, I. Variansyah, T. S. Palmer, and K. E. Niemeyer.
-A numerical acceleration scheme for One-cell inversions in the thin limit. **in preparation**

 ## Conference Attendance & Professional Development